dvreeze/try-zio/README.rst

 The 3 different "mental models" mentioned above are:

-* Normal *sequential* code.
-In other words, "eager effects".
-In this style each statement immediately does something, they run sequentially after each other, and there is no need to "chain" them using functions like *map* and *flatMap*
+* Normal *synchronous*, *blocking* code.
+In this style each statement immediately does something (*eager evaluation*), they run sequentially after each other (if we ignore the JMM), and there is no intrinsic need to "chain" them using functions like *map* and *flatMap*
-* Scala *Future*.
-In other words, "wannabe values" or "eagerly starting effects".
-They run asynchronously (do not wait for them to finish), and only when chaining them (map/flatMap) they run sequentially after each other
+* Scala *asynchronous* *Future*s.
+In other words, "wannabe values".
+They start immediately (*eagerly starting evaluation*), run asynchronously (so please do not wait for them to finish), and only when chaining them (map/flatMap) they run sequentially after each other
 * ZIO (or Monix or Cats Effect, etc.) *functional effects*.
 In other words, "lazy effects" or "recipes of programs" or "programs as values".
-They do not run at all when created/composed.
+They do not run at all when created/composed (*lazy evaluation*).
 Do not forget to chain them (map/flatMap) or else functional effects will get lost.

 Note that code may look quite similar, even if the "mental model" of its "effect" is quite different.
 Hence the explicit mentioning of these different ways to interpret code.